iistargazer/Accenture-Prototype/project_guide.md

 ---

-# 9. Design choices worth understanding (and being able to defend to judges)
+# 9. Design choices worth understanding

 **Why percentage points of prior-period revenue, not percentage of net change, for PVM decomposition?** When price and volume effects partly offset each other, expressing